 SamSat-LED Satellite

-Spacecraft name SamSat-LED (SLED)
+Spacecraft SamSat-LED (SLED)

 Units or mass 3U